syedniaz/movieworld-react/README.md

 # Movie World - React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-A responsive movie database website built using React.
+A responsive movie database website built using React and using OMDi API

 ![Screenshot (000)](./ss0.png)